 The Configuration Menu is symbolized by the boom hook icon at the top of the display and can be accessed by pressing the screen directly overtop this icon.
 This menu shows the major parameters that vary with each machine and are crucial to ensuring that the system's logic, displays and calculations will be accurate.
-This section describes major parameters such as: Winch, POL (parts of line), Outrigger Settings, Jib Position, and Total Load Capacity Deductions.
+This section describes these major parameters: Winch and POL (parts of line).

 NOTE: Typically, the winch parameter is factory-set and cannot be changed without the assistance of a Cranesmart Service Technician.
+The POL can be changed as needed, though this operation requires a Supervisor Permission Code (see the 'Supervisor Access Screens' section of this manual for an explanation of how to gain access to restricted areas of the system).